Vyral/scott-voak/_posts/2019-04-04-what-do-lenders-look-for-in-first-time-homebuyers.md

 First, there’s the matter of unsourced deposits in their bank accounts.
 Lenders won’t automatically assume you’re laundering money, but they are required to investigate.&nbsp;

 The second mistake is less obvious.
 Completely paying off your credit cards before you buy could actually hurt your chances.
-Since credit history is important to getting approved, and paying off lines of credit can erase that history, it’s better to keep a minimal balance rather than a zero balance.&nbsp;
+Since credit history is important for getting approved, and paying off lines of credit can erase that history, it’s better to keep a minimal balance rather than a zero balance.&nbsp;

 Overall, the best way to resolve any concerns you might have about your financial position is to speak with a lender.
 Lenders want you to succeed.
 If you meet with them in advance, they should be more than happy to help determine what you’ll need to do to get qualified.&nbsp;